Montessori School of Kleinburg (MSK) is excited to open up the MSK Toddler Program (ages 18 months to 30 months).

 At MSK, our classrooms are multi-aged following the Montessori philosophy whereby the older children learn by helping the younger children and the younger children admire and learn to accomplish what the older children are working on.

 All classrooms at MSK follow a three year multi-age cycle.
-The Casa program houses children from 2½ to 6 years of age and the lower elementary classroom houses children 6 to 9 years of age.
+The Toddler program is for children between the ages 18 and 30 months old.
+The Casa program houses children from 2½ to 6 years of age and the Lower Elementary classroom houses children 6 to 9 years of age.
 Respectfully, Upper Elementary will house children aged 9 to 12 years, thus grades or level 4, 5 and 6.
 The benefits to this method of teaching are endless.
 Primarily, the greatest benefit lies in the children remaining in the same classroom, ideally with the same teachers, and some of the same children for a three-year cycle.

 Most psychologists agree that a large portion of a child’s intelligence and social characteristics are formed between 3 to 4 years of age.
 Maria Montessori also found that a child of early preschool age is sensitive to order, coordination, concentration and independence.
 Therefore, it is ideal to begin a child in a Montessori program between the ages of 3 to 4 years so that they can maximize their developmental sensitivities and intellectual needs.
 A strong foundation will then be built within the child where they will carry with them for all of their future learning and living endeavors.